input-output-hk/marlowe/response-to-audit-report.md

 **TODO:**

-- [ ] Add prefatory text and executive summary.
+- [x] Add prefatory text and executive summary.
 - [ ] Add responses and mitigation commits to Isabelle-related findings.
 - [x] Add responses and mitigation commits to Haskell-related findings.
 - [ ] Fix display of equations or replace ones that cannot be fixed with ellipses ("...").
-- [ ] Replace broken links and cross references, or use elipses ("...").
+- [ ] Replace broken links and cross references, or use ellipses ("...").
 - [ ] Verify the section numbering is correct.
 - [ ] Add table of contents.
 - [ ] Proofread.